o1mate/AppLocker-Bypass/README.md

 `DotNetToJScript.exe PshScriptExecLibrary.dll -v auto -c PshScriptExecLibrary.RunScriptClass -l jscript -o scriptExec.js`

-(sometimes the AV detects the JSript, sometimes it doesn't.
-I think that obfuscating the javascript code makes it undetected.
-But VBA is flagged)
+(Pick JScript instead of VBA, VBA is always flagged for some reason)

 Parameters :

 \-v auto is to specify to the program that the assembly targets higher versions (powershell libraries are not available for assemblies in the default version (v2))

-\-c is used to specify the class (in this case PshScriptExecLibrary.RunScriptClass), by default DotNetToJScript uses its TestClass so that's why you have to specify which class to use
+\-c is used to specify the class (in this case PshScriptExecLibrary.RunScriptClass).

+By default DotNetToJScript uses its TestClass so that's why you have to specify which class to use

 \-l is used to specify the type of script we want to generate, here JScript

 \-o is the path/name to/of the output file

 Then we create our HTA containing the generated JS code: